miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Modified Ocean House diary and Lily's photo textures to fit text.
 Modified placeholder names of four upgrade books and lowered a value.
 Removed some keys after use and fixed some item drop and sell flags.
-Fixed graphics of baton, VV photo, Megahurtz card and Gary's tapes.
+Fixed graphics of baton, VV photo, business cards and Gary's tapes.
 Made sarcophagus key and clothes not stashable and fixed drop sounds.
 Fixed the same-objects-in-inventory-and-containers-not-visible bug.